 No contingent or other liability of the Company has become enforceable or is likely to become enforceable within the period of twelve months after the end of the financial year which, in the from contracts of insurance underwritten in the ordinary course of business of the Company.

-For the purpose of this paragraph, contingent or other liabilities do not include liabilities arising the financial statements misleading.
+For the purpose of this paragraph, contingent or other liabilities do not include liabilities arising in this report or the financial statements of the Company which would render any amount stated in the financial statements misleading.

 CHANGE OF CIRCUMSTANCES